AwesomeMobileApps/kikder-dating-swipe-app/README.md

 # Kikder Dating Swipe App

 Kik App, you know..?
-This app integrate Kik and use the HotOrNot game and the swiping from Tinder.
-Use a custom lightweight MVC framework as well.
+This app integrates Kik and uses the HotOrNot game and the swiping feature from Tinder.
+Kikder uses a custom PHP lightweight MVC framework as well.

 A great, simple, and open source web app to date and communicate very easy with anyone!